tkw1536/tp/README.md

 docker run -e TARGET=http://example.com -p 8080:8080 tkw01536/tp
 ```

-For legacy reasons this image is also available on DockerHub as the automated build [tkw01536/tr](https://hub.docker.com/r/tkw01536/tp/).

 The code is licensed under the Unlicense, hence in the public domain.